Coronavirus (Covid-19): Current information

 Should technical difficulties arise, please contact IT Support: it-support(at)tum.de.

 For more information, refer to the hygiene tips of the German Federal Center for Health Education at www.infektionsschutz.de/hygienetipps, as recommended by RKI.
-In view of the wave of influenza, these measures are advisable everywhere and at all times.
-Please heed the signs in the TUM rest rooms.
+Please also heed the signs in the TUM rest rooms.

 Telephone hotlines & further information